EllenBritton-LeBihan/Data-Structure/README.md

 # Data-Structure - The Set data type

-This program runs code efficient calculations on an abstract set, the set has no particular order and no repetition.
-The data in the set may be Bool, char, int or any other data structure.
+This program runs code efficient calculations on an abstract data set, the set has no particular order and no repetition.
+The data in the set may be Bool, Char, Int or any other data structure.

-##Operations on data set
+## Operations on data set
 ```C#
 - Clear the set.
 - Empty the set.